Nettleton, Wiltshire: Geography

 The eastern limit of the parish is the boundary with the county of Gloucestershire.
 The Burton Brook and Broadmead Brook flow through the north and south of the parish respectively, meeting to form the Bybrook River on the eastern boundary of the parish.
 Nettleton Mill, an ancient watermill which was part of the Castle Combe estate, is on the Broadmead Brook at the southeastern boundary of the parish.
 The Fosse Way runs through the parish, crossing both brooks.

 History

-Lugbury is a chambered long barrow about 0.75 mi east of the village.
+Lugbury Long Barrow is a chambered long barrow about 0.75 mi east of the village.
 Excavations in the 19th century found 28 human skeletons in its chambers.

 Remains of a Romano-British settlement of about 30 buildings have been found in the north-west of the parish, where the Fosse Way crosses the Broadmead Brook, south-west of Brotton Hill wood.
 This was excavated between 1956 and 1971; it is now field and woodland again.
 It was interpreted as a religious site, including an octagonal shrine some 10 metres in diameter.
 Apollo Cunomaglus may have been its overall patron; dedications to other deities, probably including Diana, Mercury, and Mars with his Gaulish consort Rosmerta, were also found.

 Domesday Book recorded 24 households in 1086.